 The recent rail tragedy near Stonehaven in Scotland where three people were killed was the first fatality on the rail network for over 13 years.
 The last being at Grayrigg in Cumbria in 2007.

 The incident seems to be the result of a landslide across the mainline southwards from Stonehaven station following a period of heavy rain.
-Sadly it follows a report by the rail regulator, the Office of Road and Rail (ORR), in July this year, which criticised the approach taken by Network Rail to tackle an ever increasing number of landslips and rail tracks being washed out and its reaction to the effects of climate change.
+Sadly it follows a report by the rail regulator, the Office of Rail and Road (ORR), in July this year, which criticised the approach taken by Network Rail to tackle an ever increasing number of landslips and rail tracks being washed out and its reaction to the effects of climate change.

 The ORR noted: 'The vulnerability of some assets to the challenges of climate change and more frequent extreme weather events was illustrated in 2019/20.
 The year saw substantial increases in flooding events, earthwork failures and trains striking trees on the line.'